0xDBFB7/ionprinter/documents/log/log.md

 The entire 50+ bowtie structure can be built into a spherical cap section to minimize required deflection.
 Worst case scenario, the bowtie structure can be mounted to a 2-axis voice coil for fine details.

+Oh!
+Better yet, the bowties can be built in hexagonal honeycomb panels of 7 or 19, and then arranged spherically, such that each bowtie is within deflection range of the focal point.
+This'll avoid each individual section being curved.

 ### 1549692113 >

 Oxides and compounds should totally be possible.
 The mean free path at 100 torr is ~539 nanometers, so it is guaranteed that a collision will occur for every particle upon focusing.